Center for Government Interoperability - Gov Ideas

 Center for Government Interoperability

-There are also many ideas which hold no revenue potential for the Center’s vendor community, but are valuable to government.
-Government organizations themselves may also review citizen ideas for innovative opportunities.
+There are also many ideas which hold no revenue potential for the vendor community, but are valuable to government so government organizations themselves and NGOs may also review citizen ideas for innovative opportunities.

-Commercial companies and government organizations may vote on the suggestions' return-on-investment potential so that a prioritized list is posted to the Center's site.
+Private industry, government organizations, and NGO's may vote on the suggestions' return-on-investment potential so that a prioritized list is automatically generated and posted to the Center's site.

 Connecting ideas to implementors nationwide

 An example would be a citizen recommends that a mobile app be created to help drivers who are locked out of their car, find the nearest licensed locksmith.
-A commercial vendor viewing that suggestion could create a prototype, propose it on our website, and the state licensing board could purchase and implement the app thereby improving citizen services.
+A commercial vendor viewing that suggestion could create a prototype, propose it on the citizen suggestion database, and the state licensing board could purchase and implement the app thereby improving citizen services.

 The Center evolves the citizen suggestion website concept.
 It brings citizens, private industry, and government into an innovative environment where good ideas are implemented faster through collaboration and market incentives.